pilardi/git-llm-utils/README.md

 # LLM status
-This tool generates a commit messages based on the currently staged changes in a git repository
+This tool generates a commit messages based on the currently staged changes in a git repository.
+It can be configured using git config commands

 ## TODOs
+- DOCS
 - github actions
 - generated deb
-- allow gitconfig configuration